Install the tools

-If you are only developing apps for desktop Windows Mixed Reality headsets or HoloLens (1st gen), you can use the Windows SDK installed by Visual Studio 2017.
+If you are only developing applications for desktop Windows Mixed Reality headsets or HoloLens (1st gen), you can use the Windows SDK installed by Visual Studio 2017.

 HoloLens (1st gen) Emulator

 Your system must support Hyper-V for the emulator installation to succeed.
-Please reference the System Requirements section below for the details.
-If desired, you can select to install only the templates without the emulator.
+Reference the System Requirements section below for details.

-Current recommendation is to use Unity 2018.3.x, which is required for MRTK v2 below, and which will soon become Unity's 2018 LTS build.
+The current recommendation is to use Unity 2018.4.x, which is the LTS build required for MRTK v2 below.

-Some developers may want to use a different version of Unity for specific reasons.
+Some developers might want to use a different version of Unity for specific reasons.
 For those cases, Unity supports side-by-side installs of different versions.

-MRTK v2 is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets and the OpenVR platform.
-The project is aimed at reducing the barriers to entry to create mixed reality applications and contributing back to the community as we all grow.
+MRTK v2 is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.
+The project is aimed at reducing the barriers to entry in creating mixed reality applications and contributing back to the community as things evolve.

-The Mixed Reality Toolkit provides components and features that are intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality headsets and OpenVR platform.
-The project is aimed at reducing barriers to entry to create mixed reality applications and contribute back to the community as we all grow.
+The Mixed Reality Toolkit provides components and features that are intended to accelerate the development of applications targeting Microsoft HoloLens, Windows Mixed Reality headsets and OpenVR platform.
+The project is aimed at reducing barriers to entry to create mixed reality applications and contribute back to the community as thing evolve.

 Setting up your PC for mixed reality development